marionettejs/backbone.syphon/readme.md

 need Ruby to run the Jasmine specs, and NodeJS to run the grunt build.

+### To Run The Jasmine Specs

+1. Be sure you have Bundler installed in your Ruby Gems.
+Then run `bundle install` from the project folder

+2. Once this is done, you can run `rake jasmine` to run the Jasmine server

+3. Point your browser at `http://localhost:8888` and you will see all of the specs for Backbone.Syphon

+### To Build The Release Packages

+1. Be sure you have NodeJS and NPM installed on your system

+2. Run `npm install -g grunt` to install the grunt build system

+3. From the project folder, run `grunt` to produce a build

 ## WatchMeCode: Episode 7

 The initial build and release of Backbone.Syphon was recorded